Xming

 locale The directory for locale files.
 This is the latest list of locales.

-protocol.txt The registry of protocol names used by the X Server.
+protocol.txt The registry of protocol names used by the X server.

-twmrc Tom's [sic] Window Manager control file, renamed from .twmrc.
+twmrc Tom's [sic] window manager control file, renamed from .twmrc.

 Xauthority The .Xauthority file renamed and in the %HOME% directory.
+Empty lock files Xauthority-c and Xauthority-l are used in %HOME%, but these should not persist.

 Xcms.txt The sample colour name database file.